Vanos Side Effects

 Generic Name: fluocinonide topical

-Note: This page contains side effects data for the generic drug fluocinonide topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Vanos.
+Note: This document contains side effect information about fluocinonide topical.
+Some of the dosage forms listed on this page may not apply to the brand name Vanos.

 For the Consumer